LispCookbook/cl-cookbook/vscode-alive.md

 (defun divide (x y)
   (assert (not (zerop y))
           (y)
-          "The second argument can not be zero.
-Please change it.")
+          "The second argument can not be zero.")
   (/ x y))
 ~~~